worace/worace.github.io/_posts/2021-11-17-cascading-git-branches.md

 ![Pull Request Branch B to A](/public/images/gh_pr_b_to_a.png)

 Then, after you merge the initial PR (Branch A to Main), you can come back to this one, change the base branch (to main), and set it to non-draft.
+I try to keep only one non-draft PR out of the cascade active at a time, since this helps reviewers avoid confusion about which PR needs to be reviewed and merged next.

+### Dividing and Sequencing Changes

+Figuring out exactly how to break up a large changeset can be its own challenge.
+Here are some rules I try to follow:

+* Automated diffs like formatter or linter fixes should go in their own PRs.
+It's very distracting to review a "real" changeset which has formatting or other automated changes mixed in.
+If you're making a large "run formatter" commit, don't forget you can also add it to [git-blame-ignore-revs](https://michaelheap.com/git-ignore-rev/) to preserve git blame.
+* Refactoring existing code, as much as possible, should be put on its own PR.
+Try to start your "real" changeset from a clean slate, with a stable codebase, passing CI, etc.
+* Use [feature flags](https://launchdarkly.com/blog/what-are-feature-flags/) to enable staggered merges of individual portions of a feature where possible.

 Handling large diffs this way requires a little foresight and some extra git finagling, but your review process will be much smoother, and your reviewers will thank you for it.